aazucena/cycseq/README.md

 The sequencer sends custom osc messages, which are evaluated and could be forwarded via SuperCollider.
 For example, you can convert them to MIDI and then forward them to a DAW like Ableton to control start, stop and record.
-Each osc message has the type int and the value 1.
+Each osc message has the type int and sends the value 1.

 The messages are: